 Treatment Process: The raw water from the Bonnechere River is processed using a conventional type treatment plant with chemical coagulation, flocculation, clarification and filtration.
 Disinfection is achieved by the introduction of sodium hypochlorite which maintains free chlorine residual in the treated water.

-Distribution System: Treated water is pumped into the distribution system which consists of approximately 13 km of underground piping and a water standpipe for pressure equalization and supply when the pumps are cycled off.
+Distribution System: Treated water is pumped into the distribution system which consists of approximately 13 km of underground piping and the Bruce Street standpipe for pressure equalization and supply when the pumps are cycled off.

 Water Quality Monitoring: An extensive monitoring program is in place for both the treatment process and distribution system.
 All current Provincial requirements are being met for process monitoring and water quality.

-Quality Management System: The Township of Bonnechere Valley maintains a Quality Management System (QMS) for the Eganville Drinking Water System in conformance with "Ontario's Drinking Water Quality Managment Standard" (DWQMS).
+Quality Management System: The Township of Bonnechere Valley maintains a Quality Management System (QMS) for the Eganville Drinking Water System in conformance with "Ontario's Drinking Water Quality Management Standard" (DWQMS).

-Compliance Reporting: An Eganville Drinking Water System Summary Report is prepared and submitted to the Ministry of the Environment and Climate Change (MOECC) on an annual basis.
+Compliance Reporting: An Eganville Drinking Water System Summary Report is prepared and submitted to the Ministry of the Environment, Conservation and Parks on an annual basis.

-The Township of Bonnechere Valley has developed an Asset Management Plan for the Water and Sewage Infrastructure in the Village of Eganville.
-This Plan is structred as a living document which allows for ongoing updates and inclusion of new information.
+The Township of Bonnechere Valley has an Asset Management Plan for the Water and Sewage Infrastructure in the Village of Eganville.
+This Plan is structured as a living document which allows for ongoing updates and inclusion of new information.

 Asset Management Reports can be found on our website under the tab "Council", select the tab "Strategic Planning - Asset Management"